Nurehugu/phpstorm-color-theme/README.md

   - On Mac it is in `~/Library/Preferences/WebIde<version>0/colors`.
   - On Windows it is in `C:\Users\<username>\.WebIde<version>0\config\colors`.

-3. Restart PhpStorm
+3. Restart PhpStorm.

-4. Go to `Preferences | Editor | Colors & Fonts` and select One Dark Atom
+4. Go to `Preferences | Editor | Colors & Fonts` and select One Dark Atom.